KEEEENNNNYYYY/exam-final-java/README.md

 ### `late_list`

     - CRUD :
-    - Create : new late list (still can't take table insert)
+    - Create : new late list
     - Read : all late (unverified)
     - Read : all late by date (unverified)
     - Read : late by id (unverified)